JanisM91/robertalab-nao/README.md

 * The naoconnect.java file is the latest version.
 It transfers a token and checks it and afterwards sends a file to NAO and executes it.
 * SitDown.py and StandUp.py are two files that are transferred for testing purposes.
-* token.py is transferred to a remote NAO by fsToken.java and makes NAO say a generated token.
+* token.py is transferred to a remote NAO by naoconnect.java and makes NAO say a randomly generated token.

 * the following files are deprecated and are considered to document the progress before the project was made available on GitHub
 * fsconnectNew.java is the first version where the ftp and ssh parts are separated in two different methods.